oci-landing-zones/terraform-oci-modules-workloads/cis-oke/examples/native/basic/README.md

 This example provides no cluster access automation.
 Automating access to the cluster can be implemented with the [OCI Bastion service module](https://github.com/oracle-quickstart/terraform-oci-cis-landing-zone-security/tree/main/bastion).
 See [Bastion available examples](https://github.com/oracle-quickstart/terraform-oci-cis-landing-zone-security/tree/main/bastion/examples).

 As alternatives to this example, the following examples are available with cluster access automation:
-   1. [OKE Native with Localhost Access Example](../basic-access-via-bastion-from-localhost/), where the OKE cluster is managed from a host external to OCI (such as the user laptop).
+   1. [OKE Native with Access from Localhost](../basic-access-from-localhost/), where the OKE cluster is managed from a host external to OCI (such as the user laptop).
-   2. [OKE Native with Operator Access Example](../basic-access-via-bastion-from-operator-host/), where the OKE cluster is managed from a Compute instance deployed in OCI.
+   2. [OKE Native with Access from Operator Host](../basic-access-from-operator-host/), where the OKE cluster is managed from a Compute instance deployed in OCI.

 ### Pre-Requisite